lipemorais/code-challenge-ca/README.md

-# Consume Affairs code challenge - The eye
+# Code challenge - The eye

 ## Objective
 The objective of this code challenge can be found inside [the-eye.md](the-eye.md)